ReaSu/thgtoa/guide.md

 Will this guide help you protect yourself from the NSA, the FSB, Mark Zuckerberg, or the Mossad if they are out to find you?
 Probably not ...
 Mossad will be doing "Mossad things" [^10] and will probably find you no matter how hard you try to hide[^11].

-You must consider your threat model[^12] before going further.
+Before going any further, it's important that you consider your threat model[^12].

 ![][42]

 (Illustration by Randall Munroe, xkcd.com, licensed under CC BY-NC 2.5)

-Will this guide help you protect your privacy from OSINT researchers like Bellingcat[^13] , Doxing[^14] trolls on 4chan[^15] and others that have no access to the NSA toolbox?
+Will this guide help you protect your privacy from OSINT researchers like Bellingcat[^13], Doxing[^14] trolls on 4chan[^15] and others that have no access to the NSA toolbox?
 More likely.
-Tho I would not be so sure about 4chan.
+I wouldn't be so sure about 4chan, tho.

-Here is a basic simplified threat model for this guide:
+Here is a basic, simplified threat model for this guide:

 ![][43]

-(Note that the "magical amulets/submarine/fake your own death" jokes are quoted from the excellent article "This World of Ours" by James Mickens, 2014above[^10])
+(Note that the "magical amulets/submarine/fake your own death" jokes are quoted from the excellent article "This World of Ours" by James Mickens[^10] - see above.)

-**Important Disclaimer:** **Jokes aside (magical amulet...).
-Of course, there are also advanced ways to mitigate attacks against such advanced and skilled adversaries but those are just out of scope of this guide**. **It is crucially important that you understand the limits of the threat model of this guide.
-And therefore, this guide will not double in size to help with those advanced mitigations as this is just too complex and will require a very high knowledge that is not expected from the targeted audience of this guide.**
+**Important Disclaimer: Jokes aside (magical amulets etc), there are of course also advanced ways to mitigate attacks against such advanced and skilled adversaries but those are just out of scope of this guide.
+It is crucially important that you understand the limits of the threat model of this guide.
+I will not double the size of this guide to help with those advanced techniques.
+That is too complex and would require knowledge that is much deeper than this guide expects from its target audience.**

-The EFF provides a few security scenarios of what you should consider depending on your activity.
-While some of those tips might not be within the scope of this guide (more about Privacy than Anonymity), they are still worth reading as examples.
+The EFF provides a few security scenarios detailing what you can do to protect yourself depending on your activity.
+While some of those tips might be outside the scope of this guide (more about privacy than anonymity), they are still good examples and worth a read.
 See <https://ssd.eff.org/en/module-categories/security-scenarios> <sup>[[Archive.org]][44]</sup>.

-There are also quite a few more serious ways of making your threat model such as:
+There are some very serious ways of defining your threat model, such as:

 -   LINDDUN <https://www.linddun.org/> <sup>[[Archive.org]][45]</sup>